Learn how to create faux stained glass

 Here are three different types of stained glass window kits that you can buy today

-Melissa and Doug Stained Glass Kit: This kit is highly rated Amazon and seems to really great way to have a no mess stained glass window projects for kids.
+Melissa and Doug Stained Glass Kit: This kit is highly rated Amazon and seems to really great way to have a no-mess stained glass window project for kids.
 Kids will use pre-made “stickers” and have to match them into the sun-catcher like a puzzle.
 This is a great NO mess alternative to our DIY stained glass window project.